 Many accommodations can be put in place quickly, such as giving an employee a parking space closer to the building or a larger computer screen.
 Others may take more time, planning, and thought, such as developing a visual checklist of duties for an employee with

-executive functioning issues.
+.
 Those accommodations may become a new “best practice” throughout the organization.

 “It may be that having a visual checklist for what should be done in a certain situation is more efficient than expecting everyone to memorize that information,” says Emmett.